sungnga/jbook-cli-app/README.md

 - We will make use of 2 components from this library
   - MDEditor component will display a markdown editor on the screen
   - MDEditor.Markdown component will display a preview window to the user

+### Toggling the markdown editor mode
+- We want our user to be able to toggle between the edit mode and the view mode
+- If the editing mode is true, the editor is opened.
+And as long as the user clicks inside of the editor it remains open
+- If the user starts clicking anywhere outside of the editor, the editing mode becomes false and the editor will close and the view mode comes on